HyperInverter: Improving StyleGAN Inversion via Hypernetwork: Conclusion

 \section{Conclusion}

+This paper presented a fully encoder-based method for solving the StyleGAN inversion problem using a two-phase approach and the hypernetworks to refine the generator's weights.
+As a result, our method has high fidelity reconstruction, excellent editability while running almost real-time.

-Our method is not without limitations.
-As an encoder-based method, our method generates high-quality images but appears not completely better than methods based on per-image optimization (with generator fine-tuning process) such as SG2 $\mathcal{W}^{+}$, PTI in terms of metrics.
+Despite the promising results, our work is not without limitations.
+As an encoder-based method, it generates high-quality images but appears not completely better than approaches based on per-image optimization such as SG2 $\mathcal{W}^{+}$, PTI in terms of metrics.
 However, we also include some cases in Figure~\ref{fig:reconstruction_comparison} to show that both SG2 $\mathcal{W}^{+}$ and PTI can yield inaccurate reconstruction.
 We advocate further development of encoder-based methods to reduce such a performance gap since encoder-based methods (including ours) run faster at inference, which makes them more suitable for interactive and video applications.

-To conclude, in this work, we presented a new method for faithful reconstruction of real-world images (human faces, churches) into the latent space of StyleGAN2.
-We achieve this via refining the generator with a set of hypernetworks to predict the residual weights for updating the convolutional layers in the generator.
-Our method has robust reconstruction while running at interactive frame rates.
-Our work is a small step towards realistic generative image synthesis that would continue to thrive in the near future, where GAN-based methods and GAN inversion would serve as the backbone for interactive real-world image manipulation.
+Specially, our work can be further improved by applying iterative refinement ~\cite{alaluf2021restyle}, multi-layer identity loss~\cite{wei2021simpleinversion}, or extending to StyleGAN3~\cite{karras2021alias}.

 {

 }

 \appendixpage